Moneymoney122/boot-script/README.md

 `./boot.sh` or if you want to use the old version: `./old-boot.sh` or if you want to use the test version: `./test-boot.sh`

-This script will ask for your user's password, this is not intended to be anything malicious and you can check the code yourself if you want
+This script will askbash: ./gaster: Permission denied for your user's password, this is not intended to be anything malicious and you can check the code yourself if you want

 ## Dependencies for this script: